John C. McGinley

 John Christopher McGinley Bio

-John Christopher McGinley (born August 3, 1959) is an American actor and producer with a prolific career in film, television and theatre.
-He is widely recognized for roles in Platoon, Wall Street, The Rock and Office Space, and for his long-running portrayal of Dr. Perry Cox on the NBC series Scrubs.
+John Christopher McGinley, born on August 3, 1959, is an American actor and producer with a prolific career in film, television, and theatre.
+He is widely recognized for his performances in Platoon (1986), Wall Street (1987), The Rock (1996), and Office Space (1999), and for his long-running portrayal of Dr. Perry Cox on NBC’s Scrubs.
+McGinley has also built a notable presence as a voice actor, author, and advocate for people with disabilities.

 Early Life and Background

-John Christopher McGinley was born in the Greenwich Village neighborhood of New York City and raised in Short Hills, New Jersey.
-He is one of five children; his father worked in finance and his mother was a schoolteacher, and his paternal family includes roots in County Donegal, Ireland.
+John Christopher McGinley was born in the Greenwich Village section of New York City and grew up as one of five children.
+His father was a stockbroker and his mother was a schoolteacher, and his paternal great-grandfather came from County Donegal in Ulster, Ireland.
+After spending his earliest years in Manhattan, McGinley was raised in Short Hills, New Jersey, where he attended Millburn High School.

 John Christopher McGinley Career